Two Elk Fire Ignites near Minturn

-According to officials from the Eagle River Fire Protection District, swift response by firefighter helped combat the “Two Elk Fire” which is under investigation, with a a fire investigator anticipated to be on-scene today, September 30.
+According to officials from the Eagle River Fire Protection District, a swift response by firefighter helped combat the “Two Elk Fire” which is under investigation, with a fire investigator anticipated to be on-scene today, September 30.

-Interagency engines, air resources and crews responded swiftly to the fire which started yesterday afternoon September 29 at around 1 p.m. adjacent to the Minturn Shooting Range/Two Elk Shooting Area.
+Interagency engines, air resources, and crews responded swiftly to the fire which started yesterday afternoon September 29 at around 1 p.m. adjacent to the Minturn Shooting Range/Two Elk Shooting Area.
 The Two Elk fire started in grasses and shrub and then made a wind-driven run up the side of the ridge to the east of the shooting range.
 The fire is now burning in sage, grass, and mixed conifer with some single-tree torching and uphill runs, erratic winds remain a factor in fire behavior.
 The fire is burning in very steep terrain beneath multiple rock outcroppings.

-A hand crew, two helicopters, a Single Engine Air Tanker (SEAT), and multiple engines are on scene.
+A hand crew, two helicopters, a Single Engine Air Tanker (SEAT), and multiple engines are on the scene.
 No structures or infrastructure are threatened at this time.
 Earlier in the day, the SEAT dropped retardant on the south side of the fire to check fire spread.
 Additionally, two helicopters have been conducting multiple water bucket drops throughout the afternoon to check fire growth.
-Hand crews are using hose line to conduct direct suppression operations on the fire perimeter where it is safe to do so.
+Hand crews are using a hose line to conduct direct suppression operations on the fire perimeter where it is safe to do so.